ForgeRock/openam-authentication/README.txt

 = 1.1 =
-Introduced the Legacy REST API mode to support OpenAM versions older than 11.0 An option to enable debugging and specify the name of the debug file was introduced
+Introduced the Legacy REST API mode to support OpenAM versions older than 11.0 An option to enable debugging and specify the name of the debug file was introduced = 1.2 =
+Added an option to specify the domain where the SSO cookie will be set.
+The uid and email address attribute name were hardcoded, now they are properly done.
+Change a little bit the Options (Settings) page